 8. What is happening to the Bordon Gates toilet building?

 Unlike the public toilets at George Yard, the building at Borden Gates was originally constructed for occupational use and was later converted in part to provide public toilets.
 The public toilet element of the building has recently been subdivided.
 Part has been used to provide accommodation for the Visually Impaired Persons organisation who operate out of adjacent premises.
 Plans for the use of the remaining part of that block are currently being explored.

 9. How much does it cost to belong to the scheme?

 Nothing – participating outlets receive an annual payment of £1,500 from the council.
 This amount was decided after researching the amount paid by other councils who run a Community Toilet Scheme.

 10. Are you concerned that public safety around drug users will just transfer to the toilets in the scheme?

 Research shows us that this has not happened in other towns operating similar schemes.
 This has been endorsed by our own experience during the six-month pilot scheme.

 11. Where can I get information on the scheme?

-Maps will shortly be placed in all the town centre car parks directing people to the nearest toilet facilities, including those within the scheme.
+Maps have been placed in all the town centre car parks directing people to the nearest toilet facilities, including those within the scheme.